DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ---
 **Overview.**  Time to start programming!
 We work our way through some simple programs using Python's core language.
 We don't cover enough ground to do serious data work, but it lays a solid foundation to build on.

-**Python tools.**  Numberical calculations, strings, Spyder, lists, objects, methods, object explorer, tab completion, syntax.
+**Python tools.**  Syntax, numbers, calculations, strings, Spyder, lists, objects, methods, object explorer, tab completion.

 **Buzzwords.** Isn't that enough?